Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Improved observability

-We have added several alerts, that can help you to troubleshoot issues with Collectord.
+We have added several alerts that can help you to troubleshoot issues with Collectord.
 Alerts to show when Collectord reports errors in the processing pipeline, for example when it fails to extract the fields.
-Alert for showing when Collectord reports Warning messages, that can identify issues with the access to API Server, or that not all the requests to Splunk HEC can be delivered from the first time.
-The third alert is about the lag between the time of event and indexing time, this alert can identify issues with the performance of Collectord or Splunk Indexing pipeline.
+Alert for showing when Collectord reports Warning messages that can identify issues with the access to API Server, or that not all the requests to Splunk HEC can be delivered from the first time.
+The third alert is about the lag between the time of event and indexing time, this alert can identify issues with the performance of Collectord or the Splunk Indexing pipeline.

 Reducing Splunk Licensing cost for Network Socket Data and Events